nvoynov/nvoynov.github.io/_posts/2021-12-11-cleon-first-evaluation.md

 ## Gateway and Testing

 To test the domain service behavior one needs a data source.
 For the domain itself, it is too early to choose certain data storage.
 At the same time, it is exactly the time to shape the [interface of future storage](https://github.com/nvoynov/cleon-users/blob/master/lib/users/gateways/gateway.rb).
-And when it is shaped (as your domain services require), you can provide [the simplest in memory gateway implementation](https://github.com/nvoynov/cleon-users/blob/master/test/services/memory_gateway.rb) for testing purposes; hash-based in this case.
-It's also helpful to base on Hash because you can easily turn it into the PStore persistent storage just by wrapping the code into the `PStore#transaction` block.

 ## ArgChckr